Visible Works: A Mechanical Cabinet

 There are drawers, secret compartments, easels, and game boards that fly

 open with the push of a button or the twist of a nob.
-A good illustration is their Berlin Cabinet.

 I had little background for what I wanted to do so there was